elementary-data/dbt-data-reliability/README.md

 We focus on **simple effortless setup**, and integrations with the existing stack.

 **This package is designed for source tables monitoring.**\
-Make sure the sources your dbt project depends on are reliable.
+Make sure the sources your dbt project depends on are reliable, and discover new data you can leverage.

 Detections:
 - Columns and tables that were removed.